2018 Supplemental Transportation Budget – 167/509 “Gateway” Project

 - Modification in property tax statutes to tie annual growth to an inflationary index rather than to a 1 percent limit that prevents cities and counties from keeping up with year-to-year increases in the costs of delivering services.

 Criminal Justice/Public Safety/Courts

-- Oppose with “Justice Reinvestment Initiative” (JRI) legislation that would put new resource and law enforcement burdens on local communities;
+- Oppose “Justice Reinvestment Initiative” (JRI) legislationunless it is accompanied by sufficient new resources to avoid cost burdens on law enforcement and local communities;

-- Support funding for gang intervention grants and gang data-base training for officers;
+- Support funding for gang intervention grants for officers;

 - Support of authority for cities to operate cost-effective Municipal Courts must be maintained.